Vaccine type: Subunit protein vaccine

 In children 12 months to 5 years of age a single dose of Hib vaccine is required, regardless of doses given in the first year of life.

-For children under 5 years of age, refer to Appendix 2 in the Immunisation Handbook 2017: Planning immunisation catch-ups.
+For children under 5 years of age, refer to Appendix 2 Planning immunisation catch-ups in the current Immunisation Handbook.

 For older children and adults with an eligible medical condition, missed doses of Hiberix can be given at any time.